AnthonnyMitch/Employee-Directory/README.md

   ## Description:

-  Employee Directory fully functionable and made in React.js
+  Employee Directory fully functionable and made with React.js

   ## Technologies use:

+  React.js
+  Bootstrap